lenifoti/Provably-lost-and-found/README.md

 - proximity rule will reveal anything already known about the surrounding location
 - random backoff timer for accepting for presenting to the blockchain
 - re-trace check by presenting merkle proof of current location.
+- probability ramp function for each player to prevent sybil attacks.